AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/functionalSpecifications.md

 ## Project Scope

-8 teams will suggest an image and a functional for this call for tender, one of them will be choose.
-The choosen team will organise the raiminings weeks by managing the other teams in order to realise the fresco.
+Eight teams will submit proposals, each presenting an image and a functional plan in response to this call for tender.
+From these submissions, one team will be selected.
+The chosen team will assume the role of project lead, coordinating the efforts of the remaining teams to bring the fresco to fruition.

-One of the aims of this project is to raise the visibility of the school, as well as its pedagogical aspects.
-It will provide an opportunity to learn about project management.
+One of the primary objectives of this project is to enhance the school's visibility, emphasizing its pedagogical aspects.
+Additionally, it offers a valuable opportunity for participants to gain practical experience in project management.

-Following the school’s wish to share, a timelapse will be realised.
+In alignment with the school's commitment to sharing knowledge, a timelapse video documenting the project's progress will be produced.

+## What is the project?

+- The fresco must prominently feature ALGOSUP's logo;
+- The fresco must incorporate elements that evoke the essence of ALGOSUP's building;
+- The fresco must be in a rectangular shape;
+- The fresco must consist of a minimum of 2000 cubes and a maximum of 3000 cubes;
+- If text is included, it must be in English;
+- The fresco may be composed of multiple parts to facilitate transportation and final assembly;
+- Utilize software to calculate cube movements for precise positioning;
+- It is permissible to employ a robot or mechanical device to assist in cube rotation.

 ## What is not the project?